 Primary Peritoneal Cancer.
 A relative of epithelial ovarian cancer, this disease presents few warning signs and can result in the removal of the ovaries.
 Cells in the peritoneum, a thin layer of tissue surrounding the abdomen, mutate into cancer cells.

 #2.
 Some gynecologic cancers have very few symptoms.

-Women with gynecologic cancers don’t always experience the same symptoms, and some experience little to no symptoms at all.
+Women with gynecologic cancers don’t always experience the same symptoms and some experience little to no symptoms at all.
 Other times, symptoms like bloating, back pain or quickly feeling full while eating are difficult to recognize as being related to cancer because they occur from other ailments.

-The different subtypes of gynecologic cancer present different symptoms; ovarian cancer is known to have the most such as abnormal bleeding, constipation, pressure and pain, while cervical cancer, a disease known as the “silent killer”, only present irregular discharge or menstrual bleeding.
+The different subtypes of gynecologic cancer present different symptoms; ovarian cancer is known to have the most such as abnormal bleeding, constipation, pressure and pain, while cervical cancer, a disease known as the “silent killer”, only presents irregular discharge or menstrual bleeding.
 Talk to a doctor right away if you are demonstrating bleeding between periods, after intercourse or after menopause, and if you have any other signs or symptoms of gynecologic cancer for two weeks or longer.
 Read a list of symptoms here.

 #3.
 It’s important to ask your doctor the right questions.

 Your OB-GYN should be able to answer any questions you have about gynecologic cancers.
 It’s important that you ask the right questions to know the signs and symptoms of these diseases, especially if you have seen them in other family members.
 The Center for Disease Control recommends you take a list of questions to your next appointment and take notes on your doctor’s answers.
 Important questions to ask your OB-GYN include…

 What is my risk for developing gynecologic cancer?